-- 1. references in the planning scheme to: - a.
-Exempt development are taken to be references to UDA Exempt Development - b.
-Self-Assessable development are taken to be references to UDA Self-Assessable Development - c.
-Assessable development are taken to be references to UDA Assessable Development - d. development application are taken to be references to a UDA Development Application - e. code assessable development (or code assessable) are taken to be references to UDA Assessable development (Permissible) - f. impact assessable development (or impact assessable) are taken to be references to UDA Assessable Development (Permissible) - g. development approval are taken to be references to a UDA development approval - h. assessment manager are taken to be references to the ULDA - 2. certain terms and definitions in the planning scheme are replaced as follows: - a.
-'Dual occupancy' and 'House' are replaced with 'House' as defined in Schedule 2 of this ILUP - b.
-'Multiple dwelling' is replaced with 'Multiple residential' as defined in Schedule 2 of this ILUP - c.
-'Workers accommodation' is replaced with 'Accommodation village' as defined in Schedule 2 of this ILUP - 3. certain administrative definitions are as defined in Schedule 2 of this ILUP - 4. the levels of assessment for development (as set out in the assessment tables in the planning scheme) are modified as set out in Table 1 - 5. where this ILUP in inconsistent with the planning scheme, the ILUP prevails.
+- 1. references in the planning scheme to: - a. exempt development are taken to be references to UDA Exempt Development - b. self-assessable development are taken to be references to UDA Self-Assessable Development - c. assessable development are taken to be references to UDA Assessable Development - d. development applications are taken to be references to a UDA Development Application - e. assessable development code assessment are taken to be UDA Assessable Development (Permissible) - f. assessable development impact assessment are taken to be UDA Assessable Development (Permissible) - g. development permit are taken to be references to a UDA development approval - h. assessment manager are taken to be references to the ULDA - 2. certain terms and definitions in the planning scheme are replaced as follows: - a. definitions of 'Accommodation building', 'Caravan or relocatable home park' and 'Hotel' are replaced with definitions contained in Schedule 2 of this ILUP - b.
+'Detached house' is replaced with 'House' as defined in Schedule 2 of this ILUP - c.
+'Multiple dwelling' is replaced with 'Multiple residential' as defined in Schedule 2 of this ILUP

+- 3. certain administrative definitions are as defined in Schedule 2 of this ILUP - 4. the levels of assessment for development (as set out in the tables of assessment in the planning scheme) are modified as set out in table 1 - 5. where this ILUP is inconsistent with the planning scheme, the ILUP prevails.

-In assessing a UDA development application against the planning scheme, the ULDA may agree to a request by the applicant to have the application assessed against a superseded planning scheme1.
+In assessing a UDA development application against the planning scheme, the ULDA may agree to a request by the applicant to have the application assessed against a superseded planning scheme.